Contemplating today's Gospel

 What kind of tenants are we?
 Those who work hard or those who get annoyed when the master sends his servants to collect the rent from us?
 We may oppose those in charge of helping us give the fruits God expects.
 We may object to the teachings of the Holy Church and of the Pope, the bishops, or perhaps, more modestly, those of our parents, our spiritual director, or a good friend of ours who is trying to help us.
 We may even become aggressive, and try to wound them or even kill them through criticism and negative comments.
 We should examine ourselves about the real motives of such an attitude on our part.
 Maybe we need a deeper knowledge of our Faith; maybe we need a deeper knowledge of ourselves, a better examination of conscience to discover the reason why we do not want to produce fruits.

 Let us ask Our Mother Mary to help us work with love under the guidance of the Pope.
-We can all be “good shepherds” and “fishers” of men. let us go and pray to the Lord to help us bear fruit that endures.
-Only in this way will the earth be changed from a valley of tears to a garden of God.
+We can all be “good shepherds” and “fishers” of men.
 “Let us go and pray to the Lord to help us bear fruit that endures.
 Only in this way will the earth be changed from a valley of tears to a garden of God” (Benedict XVI).
 We can carry our souls, or that of our friends, or the whole world closer to Jesus Christ, if we only read and meditate the teaching of the Holy Father, and try to put them into practice.

 Thoughts on Today's Gospel

-• “Thus do I behold thee, dear Jesus!
-A dearest and most loving, who alone, as our Savior, saved us from our ancient wounds, who could so lower thee with the indignity of those wounds so harsh and moreover so degrading?
-O good Jesus, thou dearest vine?.”
+“Thus do I behold thee, dear Jesus!
+A dearest and most loving and good Jesus, who alone, as our Savior, couldest save us from our ancient wounds, who delivered thee over to so bitter a death?
+Who could so lower thee with the indignity of those wounds so harsh and moreover so degrading?
+O good Jesus, thou dearest vine?”
 (Saint Bonaventure)